danielmocan/es6-fundamentals/7.Spread Operator/README.md

 # Spread Operator

 Spread operator consists of ... dots.
-The spread operator allows you to spread out elements of an iterable object, this are very usefull when you work with arrays.
+The spread operator allows you to spread out elements of an iterable object like arrays.
 ```javascript
 const listOfEmployees = ['Loredan', 'Valentin', 'Norbert'];
 const newHires = ['Dorin', 'Dan', 'Claudiu'];